Skip to Content

 It’s also a great place to call home base when visiting the family attractions close by, since Legoland and Carlsbad are only a few miles away to the West, and the San Diego Safari Park is just a few miles in the other direction.
 In fact, San Diego itself is only about 30 miles south, with all the attractions it has to offer a family just a short ride away.

-boys on beds at Lakehouse Resort
+kids on the beds at the Lakehouse resort

 Dining